kiankyars/kiankyars.github.io/_posts/2024-01-03-chess-world-models.markdown

 # Introduction

+Note: This work has since been turned into [a paper](https://arxiv.org/abs/2403.15498), but the average reader will probably prefer the blog post.

 Among the many recent developments in ML, there were two I found interesting and wanted to dig into further.
 The first was `gpt-3.5-turbo-instruct`'s ability to [play chess at 1800 Elo](https://github.com/adamkarvonen/chess_gpt_eval).
 The fact that an LLM could learn to play chess well from random text scraped off the internet seemed almost magical.
 The second was Kenneth Li's [Emergent World Representations](https://arxiv.org/abs/2210.13382) paper.
 There is an excellent [summary on The Gradient](https://thegradient.pub/othello/) and a [follow-up from Neel Nanda](https://www.neelnanda.io/mechanistic-interpretability/othello).
 In it, they trained a 25 million parameter GPT to predict the next character in an Othello game.
 It learns to accurately make moves in games unseen in its training dataset, and using both non-linear and linear probes it was found that the model accurately tracks the state of the board.

 However, this only worked for a model trained on a synthetic dataset of games uniformly sampled from the Othello game tree.
 They tried the same techniques on a model trained using games played by humans and had poor results.
 To me, this seemed like a major caveat to the findings of the paper which may limit its real world applicability.
 We cannot, for example, generate code by uniformly sampling from a code tree.